David-OConnor/pyflow/README.md

 of Python installed, with different versions and access levels.
 This avoids complications, especially for new users.
 It's common for Python-based CLI tools to not run properly when installed from `pip` due to the `PATH` or user directories not being configured in the expected way.
+Pipenv’s installation instructions are confusing, and may result in it not working correctly.

 - Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the [pypi warehouse](https://github.com/pypa/warehouse).
+Pipenv’s resolution in particular may be prohibitively-slow on weak internet connections.

 - It keeps dependencies in the project directory, in `__pypackages__`.
 This is subtle, but reinforces the idea that there's no hidden state.

 - It will always use the specified version of Python.
-This is a notable limitation in `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+This is a notable limitation in `Poetry`; Poetry may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+Poetry allows projects to specify version, but neither selects, nor provides a way to select the right one.
+If it chooses the wrong one, it will install the wrong environment, and produce a confusing error message.
+This can be worked around using `Pyenv`, but neither the poetry docs nor error message provide guidance on this.
+This adds friction to the workflow and may confuse new users, as it occurs by default on popular linux distros like Ubuntu.
+Additionally, `pyenv's` docs are
+confusing: It's not obvious how to install it, what operating systems it's compatible with, or what additional dependencies are required.

 - Multiple versions of a dependency can be installed, allowing resolution of conflicting sub-dependencies. (ie: Your package requires `Dep A>=1.0` and `Dep B`.